adamblackburn/reanimator/README.md

 # Limitations

 At this time, CSS mouse-related (notably, hover) events are not recorded or replayed.
-Form data may not be filled in correctly during replay.
-Any pages using frames or iframes will most likely not replay correctly.
+Form data may not be filled in correctly during replay, although textboxes and textareas should be fine.
+Any pages using frames or iframes will likely not replay correctly.

+Scrolling in areas other than the window will not be replayed.

 You currently must use the included JQuery 1.8.3 library.